 - retrieve the Common EAS Binding information; and

-- store the Common EAS Binding information or receive the existing Common EAS Binding information.
+- store, update and delete the Common EAS Binding information or receive the existing Common EAS Binding information.

 NOTE: Within an ECSP's edge deployment, this service API is exposed by ECS(s) that play the role of center of information, as specified in 3GPP TS 23.558 [2].